 Conduct of the Inventory Count

-The Dean or Director will secure staff to participate in the stock take count.
-This person will coordinate with the Associate Director, Corporate Finance to ensure Finance Directorate staff are available to supervise the physical inventory and the follow up of variances.
+The Executive Dean or Director will secure staff to participate in the stock take count.
+This person will coordinate with the Head, Corporate Finance to ensure Finance Directorate staff are available to supervise the physical inventory and the follow up of variances.

 On the day before the physical stocktake count, all stock will be checked to ensure that goods received are recorded in the relevant areas.